Sotherly Hotels (NASDAQ:SOHO) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Get Rating) in a research report report published on Thursday morning.
+StockNews.com started coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Get Rating) in a research note published on Friday.
 The brokerage issued a hold rating on the real estate investment trust’s stock.

-Separately, Zacks Investment Research raised Sotherly Hotels from a sell rating to a hold rating in a research note on Thursday, January 20th.
+Separately, Zacks Investment Research raised shares of Sotherly Hotels from a sell rating to a hold rating in a report on Thursday, January 20th.

 Sotherly Hotels Inc is a self-managed and self-administered lodging REIT focused on the acquisition, renovation, upbranding and repositioning of upscale to upper-upscale full-service hotels in the Southern United States.
 Currently, the Company's portfolio consists of investments in twelve hotel properties, comprising 3,156 rooms, as well as interests in two condominium hotels and their associated rental programs.